eduairet/software-design-patterns/_notes/24-visitor-pattern.md

           return "".join(self.buffer)

-  class ExpressionEvaluator:  # This is a more Pythonic way of doing it without the accept method
+  class ExpressionEvaluator:  # This is a more Pythonic way of doing it without the accept method and using a decorator
       def __init__(self):
           self.value = None